As Republicans struggle in some close Senate races, they look to Colorado for an upset

 Pressed on his position, O'Dea told NPR, "I believe in good conservative judges.
 I like that.
 But I don't believe in the decision that they made."
 He said he would represent his constituents if a nationwide abortion ban came up in the Senate.

-But Bennet argues O'Dea's position on abortion, along with his stances on other issues — will turn off Colorado voters: "He's the nominee of the Republican Party here in Colorado.
-And he says that Trump bears no responsibility for what happened on January 6.
-That should be disqualifying, to say nothing of his position on Roe v.
-Wade, to say nothing of, you know, his position on the trickle down economics that have made Colorado and so many places in this country unaffordable for working people."
+But Bennet argues O'Dea's position on abortion, along with his stances on other issues, will turn off Colorado voters: "He's the nominee of the Republican Party here in Colorado.
+And he says that Trump bears no responsibility for what happened on Jan.
+6. That should be disqualifying, to say nothing of his position on Roe v.
+Wade, to say nothing of, you know, his position on the trickle-down economics that have made Colorado and so many places in this country unaffordable for working people."

 Trump as a factor in the midterms